The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 Ingredients

-• Potatoes – Yukon golds are the best in my opinion.
+• Potatoes – Yukon gold potatoes are the best in my opinion.
 You can make this recipe with russet potatoes, but I think the Yukon golds add so much flavor and have a better, creamier texture overall.

 • Vegan Butter – I love the flavor that vegan butter adds to this recipe.
-In a pinch, you can replace it with olive oil.
+In a pinch, you can replace it with olive oil, but you will want to make sure you use enough salt.

 • Salt – Use this to taste.